 The Accelerated Program is a program comprised solely of nursing courses for students who have previously earned a baccalaureate degree in a major other than nursing and completed non-nursing prerequisites prior to entering the program.
 The prerequisites can be taken at FDU or at other colleges with prior approval from the Associate Director for Undergraduate Programs.
-The program follows two tracks: a one-year full-time program beginning in mid-May and a two-year program beginning in the fall.
+The program follows two tracks: a 12-month program beginning in mid-May and a 18-month program beginning in the fall.
 Both programs continue through the summer.
 Criteria for matriculation into the one-year program are more stringent than for the four or two-year programs.
 See "Matriculation into the Nursing Programs".